whoiskekeanyway/-Interactive-pricing-component/README.md

-# Frontend Mentor - Coding bootcamp testimonials slider solution
+# Frontend Mentor - Interactive pricing component solution

 This is a solution to the [Coding bootcamp testimonials slider challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.